ICSpark-Projects/Homework-List/README.md

 Inside the function:

-2. Create an array called 'list' and store in it all the elements with the tag name "ul"
+2. Change to Get all the elements with the tag name "ul" and store this in a variable named 'list'

-4. Set the list[0].innerHTML to an empty string ""
+4. Set the innerHTML of the first element of list to ""

 ## Stretch Goals
 * Use DOM to change the style/color of the items